3cStudios/International-telephone-input/README.md

-# Intl Phone Number Input
+# International Phone Number Input

 A simple and customizable Blazor input for phone numbers.